mlr-org/mlr-web/README.md

 `blogdown` and Hugo are used to render the site.
 Deployment is done via Netlify.

+It is highly recommended to use **RStudio** for tasks in this repo.
+It integrates very well with the live preview of `blogdown`.

 # How to add a new blog post

 1. Add yourself as an author to https://github.com/mlr-org/mlr/wiki/Misc#mlr-developer-team-and-contributors-page and create an "author page" for the website (similar to the ones in `data/authors`).